 Size & Growth

-Peperomia rotundifolia produces thin stems with a trailing growth habit, measuring up to 12” inches long.
+Peperomia rotundifolia produces thin trailing stems with a vining growth habit, measuring up to 12” inches long.

-Each succulent stem consists of several small green leaves growing all along the stem on either side.
+Each perennial epiphyte succulent stem consists of several small green leaves growing all along the stem on either side.

 The leaves have a rounded appearance and typically measure about an inch in diameter although some peperomia varieties are known to produce slightly larger leaves measuring as wide as 4” inches in diameter.